 to create an environment of positive exchange that can inspire the creation of networks and partnerships for future projects and initiatives in the domain of Romani translation.

-Planned course modules include:
+Planned course modules and activities include:

-Translation, migration, memory
+Translation, migration, and memory (Sherry Simon)

 The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 The Romani-Translation Summer Institute gratefully acknowledges support in part by funding from the Social Sciences and Humanities Research Council of Canada Connection Grant.

 We also wish to express our deepest gratitude for the support from: